 As long as you remember this number managing chlorine tablets for your pool will be a simple thing and not cause you any issues and will help you keep the pool clean for your enjoyment!

 To maintain a healthy swimming environment, you need to check for adequate doses of chlorine tablets.
-You need to add the right and a healthy amount of chlorine into the water.
-Let's briefly discuss the guidelines for adding chlorine in the water.
+You need to add the right and healthy amount of chlorine into the water.
+Let’s briefly discuss the guidelines for adding chlorine to the water.

 There are two values that you need to pay attention to when evaluating what’s the right time to apply chlorine in the swimming pool.
 The first is the chlorine value, which we have already discussed i.e., 1 ppm or 1.5 ppm.